metromojo/Route_Dynamics/README.md

 With a predicitive model of module degredation that is route and ridership specific, module replacement can be coordinated with other time intensive matinence that takes busses out of service and into the shop.

 * **Route planning**:
-King Country comntains a wide variety of terrien features, and it is likely that certain routes required more energy then other possibilites that would serve the same riders.
-This package allows route designers to quicky predict energy demand on numerous route possibilities in different conditions to optimize the fleet distribution.
+King County contains a wide variety of terrain features, and it is likely that certain routes require more energy then other possibilites that would serve the same riders.
+This package allows route designers to predict energy demand on numerous route possibilities in different conditions to optimize the fleet distribution.

 ### Tech.
 Specs.